Cadmans Cottage: Phase III – The Water Police, 1846–1864

-Phase IV - The Sailors Home, 1864 - 1970)
+Phase IV – The Sailors Home, 1864–1970

 During this phase the building and its surroundings underwent a number of changes.
-The area on the quayside, of Cadmans was reclaimed, initially with rubbish dumped from the Sailor's Home and later with foundry waste.
+The area on the quayside of Cadmans was reclaimed, initially with rubbish dumped from the Sailor's Home and later with foundry waste.
 A retaining wall, probably the second, was built some time between 1870 and 1880 to level off the reclaimed area.
-The stone wall, gate house demolished.
+The stone wall and gate house were demolished.
 A timber skillion lean-to was added to the northern end of the building.
-The eastern side of Cadmans, was turned into a garden and this, the skillion lean-to and a verandah and trellis on the western side, gave the building its cottage-like feeling.
+The eastern side of Cadmans was turned into a garden and this, the skillion lean-to and a verandah and trellis on the western side, gave the building its cottage-like feeling.

 Many internal alterations accompanied the transferral of Cadmans to the Sailors Home.
-It is likely that the door between the 1816 and c.1835-1847 rooms was sealed and the stairway and a smaller fireplace were installed at this time.
+It is likely that the door between the 1816 and c.1835–1847 rooms was sealed and the stairway and a smaller fireplace were installed at this time.
 The existing doorway to the 1816 room was probably narrowed.
 A corrugated iron roof replaced the shingles of the 1816 building and the (probable) slate of the addition.

 The manager of the Sailors Home lived in Cadmans during the earlier part of this phase but there is little information about the use of the different rooms.
 In the 1920s the Sailors Home was refurbished and from that time on the manager lived there.
 The evidence from the archaeological work suggests that a change to the function of the addition took place, possibly around this time.
 A sewerage pipe was installed in a trench cut into the bedrock and five separate sewer lines were attached at metre intervals, probably with the toilets facing south with the central dividing wall to the rear.
-While the sewerage system has not been dated it is likely to be 1910 to 1030 in age.
+While the sewerage system has not been dated it is likely to be 1910 to 1930 in age.

-Cadmans was used to provide accommodation for merchant navy officers until at least 1950 but during the 1960s it fell into disrepair and was resumed by the state government.
+Cadmans was used to provide accommodation for merchant navy officers until at least 1950 but during the 1960s it fell into disrepair and was reclaimed by the state government.